shashi34/ios-purecloud-objective-c-style-guide/README.md

 static NSTimeInterval const fadetime = 1.7;
 ```

 Properties should be camel-case with the leading word being lowercase.
-Use auto-synthesis for properties rather than manual @synthesize statements unless you have good reason.
+Use auto-synthesis for properties rather than manual synthesize statements unless you have good reason.

 **Preferred:**